You are currently viewing Special Economic Zones in Kenya and Tax

 1. Exemption from Value-added tax.

-3. Normal 150 % investment deduction for investments outside Kisumu, Nairobi and Mombasa for investments more than kshs 200 million.
+3. Normal 150% investment deduction for investments outside Kisumu, Nairobi and Mombasa for investments of more than kshs 200 million.

 4. Exemption from duties and taxes under the EAC Customs Management Act (2005) and subsequent amendments.